 Unfortunately, bicyclists in North Carolina face some of the country's most archaic and unfair laws, including the antiquated contributory negligence doctrine.
 Also, rapid urbanization and the resulting suburban sprawl in several cities has put traffic pressure on old farm-to-market roads and increased the level of hostility toward bicyclists.

 Bicycle Accident Lawyer in North Carolina

-North Carolina lawyer and Bike Law founder, Ann Groninger, has advocated at the state level on behalf of bicyclists in North Carolina.
+North Carolina lawyer and Bike Law founder, Ann Groninger, has advocated at the state level on behalf of bicyclists in North Carolina for over 12 years.
 She recently submitted a letter in support of two-abreast riding to a legislative study group weighing a potential change in the law.

 Ann wrote the book on North Carolina bicycle laws.
 It's called the "Ride Guide (BLB #1: North Carolina Bicycle Laws)" and can be downloaded here: Ride Guide NC.

 Ann has offices in Charlotte and Durham and has helped bike accident clients in Asheville, Raleigh, Durham, Greenville, Wilmington, Fayetteville, and throughout the state.
 Read more about Ann on her bio page.